medic/cht-docs/content/en/apps/features/admin/_index.md

 - **Roles & Permissions**: Fine tuned control of user roles and permissions

-## App Management vs medic-conf
+## App Management vs cht-conf

 In general, everything that can be done in the **Admin Console** can also be done in command line tools, but not everything in the command line tools can be done in the **Admin Console**.

 The **Admin Console** does not track changes.
-For most app development, using command line tools such as medic-conf and tracking files using a version control system is recommended
+For most app development, using command line tools such as cht-conf and tracking files using a version control system is recommended

 **In Admin Console But Not Command Line Tools:**
 - User management